swaxidriver/swaxi-dispo-v6/BACKLOG.md

 ## 📝 Notes
 This backlog is intentionally lightweight; promote items to CHANGELOG when shipped.
 Keep README high-level; implementation granularity lives here.

+### Recent Theming Enhancements

+- Switched primary font to Manrope for a more modern geometric look
+- Added `lint:tokens` script to guard against raw hex usage
+- Documented token usage and migration path in README
+- Planned: JSON export of tokens for design tooling (Figma) & Tailwind var() mapping